tskit-dev/tutorials/docs/wfforward.md

 The simplified tree looks a lot more like a typical diagram of a coalescent history and it shows how the input node IDs map to the output node IDs.

 **Pro tip:** This figure also shows something curious:  Input node 4, which is the only node from the original generation to have left any descendants, is gone.
 We've simplified the ancestry down to the minimal representation needed to represent *segregating* genetic variation.
 The "4 to 9" branch", upon which mutations would lead to fixations in the current generation, is gone.
-The implication is that neutral fixations cannot be tracked without extra work, which is a point we return to below.
+The implication is that neutral fixations cannot be tracked without extra work.

 The `node_map` returned from the simplify function is the same length as our input (un-simplified) node table.
 Each element has a value of -1 if the input node is not an output node (e.g., it was "simplified out" of the final data), otherwise it contains the index of the node in the simplified node table.
 Let's look at the relationship between the indexes for the final generation before and after simplification: